 is interpreted as ( red + size > 2″) || blue, and includes rows that a) contain red and have size > 2″, or b) contain blue.
 Parentheses are not allowed in search expressions, which are thus restricted in syntax to disjunctive normal form.

-If you want to search for items containing a phrase like “Red Crackling” that contains spaces, you can surround the phrase with quotation marks to make a quoted phrase.
+If you want to search for items containing a phrase like “Red Crackling” that contains spaces or for phrases that include other special characters like parentheses, you can surround the phrase with quotation marks to make a quoted phrase.
 Searching for “Red Crackling” (quotations included) will exclude a row that merely has the description “Red & Blue Crackling” because it doesn’t contain the quoted phrase exactly.

 Since shell sizes in inches are common search terms in pyrotechnics, Finale 3D handles quotation marks with special rules that allow you to use them directly in search terms like 2″ and also quoted phrases.
 Loosely speaking, pairs of quotation marks define a quoted phrase.
 Individual quotation marks are merely part of a full text search term.
 Thus,